thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 ```

 12.2 Text inlining
 ------------------

-*Text inlining* is very similar to the *expression inlining* capability we have just
+*Text inlining* is very similar to the *expression inlining* capability we have
-seen, but it actually adds more power.
-It has to be enabled explicitly with `th:inline="text"`.
+just seen, but it actually adds more power.
+It has to be enabled explicitly with
+`th:inline="text"`.

-Text inlining not only allows us to use the same *inlined expressions* we just saw, but in
+Text inlining not only allows us to use the same *inlined expressions* we just
-fact processes *tag bodies* as if they were templates processed in the `TEXT` template
+saw, but in fact processes *tag bodies* as if they were templates processed in
-mode, which allows us to perform text-based template logic (not only output expressions).
+the `TEXT` template mode, which allows us to perform text-based template logic
+(not only output expressions).

 We will see more about this in the next chapter about the *textual template modes*.

 12.3 JavaScript inlining
 ------------------------

-JavaScript inlining allows for a better integration of JavaScript `<script>` blocks in
+JavaScript inlining allows for a better integration of JavaScript `<script>`
-templates being processed in the `HTML` template mode.
+blocks in templates being processed in the `HTML` template mode.

-As happens with *text inlining*, this is actually equivalent to processing the
+As with *text inlining*, this is actually equivalent to processing the scripts
-scripts contents as if they were templates in the `JAVASCRIPT` template mode, and
+contents as if they were templates in the `JAVASCRIPT` template mode, and
-therefore all the power of the *textual template modes* (see next chapter) will be at
+therefore all the power of the *textual template modes* (see next chapter) will
-hand.
+be at hand.
 However, in this section we will focus on how we can use it for
 adding the output of our Thymeleaf expressions into our JavaScript blocks.

 This mode has to be explicitly enabled using `th:inline="javascript"`: